HIV/AIDS in Ghana

 No Sex (Anti-HIV/AIDS ― Signage) in Ghana: These Signages from the Ghana AIDS Commission are everywhere in Ghana.

+HIV/AIDS is persistent in Ghana, with an overall HIV prevalence of 1.6%.
+As of 2022, approximately 355,000 people in Ghana are living with HIV.
+Although new HIV infections and AIDS-related deaths have both been decreasing annually since 2007, there were still approximately 17,000 new HIV infections and 9,000 AIDS-related deaths in Ghana in 2022.

-HIV/AIDS is present in Ghana.
-In 2014, an estimated 150,000 people were infected with the virus.
-In 2014, the HIV prevalence was at 1.37 and was highest in the Eastern Region of Ghana and lowest in the northern regions of Ghana.
+Historically, HIV prevalence has been highest in the Eastern Region of Ghana and lowest in the northern regions of Ghana.
 In response to the epidemic, the government has established the Ghana AIDS Commission which coordinates efforts amongst NGO's, international organizations and other parties to support the education about and treatment of aids throughout Ghana and alleviating HIV/AIDS issues in Ghana.